bayesmaxxing/LLM-forecasting-agent/README.md

-# LLM-forecasting-agent
+# Forecasting Agents
-The LLM forecasting agent is an AI agent built to facilitate my forecasting practice.
+This is a repo where I experiment with forecasting agents.
+The code is mostly going to be slop, feel free to suggest improvements.